21. Brilliant Islands

 These dolphins, mostly white with black areas, occasionally glide beneath Aomi, darting in all directions.
 They are known as Commerson’s dolphins.

-"I would love to ski down this brilliant, huge slope."
+“I’d love to ski down this brilliant, huge slope.”

-Some things are hard to believe until you see them with your own eyes.
+However, some things are hard to believe until you see them with your own eyes.
 Can a doughnut-shaped island really exist?

 Cold fear creeping up my spine, I sail along the cliffs surrounding the island, searching for a break in the ring.
 Could there really be an entrance?
 It all seems like a solid mass of rock and snow.
 Maybe this is the wrong island?